Skip to main content

 A Living Document

-AI development tools evolve rapidly.
-By the time you read this, new features will have launched, new tools will have emerged, and new patterns will have been discovered.
-Think of this book as a snapshot of best practices circa 2025, with foundational principles that remain relevant as the ecosystem evolves.
+AI development tools evolve weekly.
+By the time you read this, new models will have launched and new patterns will have emerged.
+Think of this book as a snapshot of best practices in 2026, with foundational principles that outlast any specific tool.
+The techniques you will learn - context management, intent specification, strategic tool selection, evals, and governance - transcend any single product.
+Master these, and you will adapt quickly as the landscape moves.

 Foreword